vic-ma/howtodismantle.github.io/_posts/2025-04-10-PowerShell-and-Remote-Desktop-How-to-really-dismantle-a-Peakboard-box.md

   - name: More articles around administration topics
     url: /category/administration
 ---
 The Peakboard Box is designed to be functional as soon as the customer takes it out of the box and connects it to power and a network.
-The Peakboard runtime is configured in a way to work perfectly and safe on this hardware.
-As all non-essential software components other than the Peakboard kernel are switched off or put to hibernation the number of potential entry points from ourside intruders is reduced as much as possible.
+The Peakboard runtime is designed to work perfectly and securely on the Peakboard Box's hardware.
+All non-essential software components are switched off or put to hibernation.
+This reduces the attack surface.

-However sometimes it might by necessary for administrators to access the Peakboard boxes on an administrationive level.
-This possible.
-The Peakboard box runs on WIndows and the credentials for this windows system are handed over ot the customer during the physical delivery process.
+However, it's sometimes necessary for administrators to manage Peakboard boxes on an administrative level.
+This is possible.
+The Peakboard Box runs on Windows, and the credentials for the Windows system are given to the customer during the physical delivery.

-Why would someone need this credentials to gain access to administration level?
+Here are some examples of things you can do with administrative priviledges:

-- Install windows updates
+- Install Windows updates
-- Install additional software to make the computer aligned with the internal security compliance guidelines of the customer
+- Install additional software to align the computer with internal security compliance guidelines
-- Install additional software for the application that runs on the Peakboard runtime (e.g. ODBC drivers)
+- Install additional software for an application that runs on the Peakboard runtime (e.g. ODBC drivers)
 - Track and monitor error events in the event log
 - Manually install Peakboard runtime updates
 - Bring the device into the AD domain

-Before we step into the technical details, we must understand, that accessing the Peakboard box under administration credentials might be a threat to security or might reduce the stability of the system.
-So it's advised to reduce these kind of activities to an absolute minimum.
+Before we step into the technical details, you must understand that accessing the Peakboard Box with administrative-level credentials might pose a security risk, and it might reduce the stability of the system.
+So you should only engage in these activities when necessary.

 ## Logon via Powershell